knative/serving/install/CONFIG.md

 # Configuring Knative Serving

+## Cluster local routes
+Routes assigned the domain `.svc.cluster.local` will not be exposed to an Ingress with external IP address.
+This can be done by specifying custom label selector rule in the following section.

+In addition to that, the label `serving.knative.dev/visibility` can be set to `cluster-local` in order to achieve the same effect.

 ## Serving multiple domains

 Different domain suffixes can be configured based on the route labels.
 In order